anastasiajiv/week3project/README.md

 > nutritional goals.
 >
 > To deliver this application, our team will create an intuitive and
-> user centric interface.
+> user-centric interface.
 Users will first be able to create an account
 > and then within the interface there will be options for users to input
 > their dietary information, to set their personal goals, and to access
 > recommendations by the application.
 The user will be able to adjust